 Late spring (March to May) and late autumn (September to November) are generally the best times to visit as there is little rainfall, skies are clear, and temperatures mild.

-Visa: needed if you are going for more than 90 days
+Visa: You’ll need one if you’re going to Japan for longer than 90 days

 Vaccines: Japanese Encephalitis